E-Code-AI/e-code/replit.md

 # E-Code Platform

 ## Overview
-E-Code Platform is an advanced AI-powered development platform that streamlines software creation through intelligent, automated deployment and collaboration tools.
-It provides an integrated development environment with features like GPU computing, advanced monitoring, and comprehensive authentication.
-The platform enables users to launch complete applications from a single prompt, transforming ideas into running code quickly and efficiently.
-The project's ambition is to offer a production-ready, highly scalable platform supporting millions of concurrent users with Fortune 500-grade infrastructure.
-It includes a fully functional React Native mobile app and has achieved 100% functional completion for critical backend features like file operations, AI code generation, live preview, and container orchestration.
+E-Code Platform is an AI-powered development platform project that aims to streamline software creation through automated deployment and collaboration tools.
+The platform is currently in early development stage with basic infrastructure in place but many features are not yet functional.
+The project aspires to become a production-ready platform but currently faces significant implementation gaps between the planned architecture and actual working functionality.

 ### Latest Status (October 17, 2025)
 - **✅ All email domains updated**: Changed from @ecode.com to @e-code.ai across all pages